-As a Master Gardener I've gradually learned more about the role of our plant choices in providing habitat that is being lost at alarming rates.
-Though our part of the world often looks very green, the diversity and quality of habitat is in decline.
+As a Master Gardener I've gradually learned more about the role of our plant choices in home gardens to preserve habitat.
+Though our part of the world often looks very green, the diversity and quality of plant habitat is in decline.
 Most of our wooded areas, for example, are full of invasive species replacing the native undergrowth.
-If each of us tries to plant natives -- canopy trees, understory trees, shrubs, perennials and groundcover -- we can help mitigate native plant losses. --Merikay
+If each of us tries to plant natives -- canopy trees, understory trees, shrubs, perennials and groundcover -- we can help the butterflies, birds and other marvelous creatures who share our part of the world. --Merikay

 Why plant a native tree?
 Here's just one example.
 The native dogwood (Cornus florda) supports 117 species of native moths and butterflies.
 The Asian dogwood (Cornus kousa) supports no native insect herbivores (from Dr. Doug Tallamy, University of Delaware entomologist).
 Often there are very complex relationships between plants and insects, birds and other animals.
 When a native plant is no longer growing in an area, creatures dependent on that plant are also lost.
 The web of life unravels.

 Photos above show native dogwoods in bloom and in fall.
 This beautiful native tree is available in various white and pink cultivars as well as the straight species.
 It's just one of hundreds of native trees for our area that are readily available in nurseries.

 Match the right plant to the right place.